Mixing times for the open ASEP at the triple point: Introduction

 In order to obtain effective bounds on the expected current of the open ASEP in the maximal current phase when the parameters $\alpha,\beta,\gamma,\delta,q$ are allowed to depend on the system size $N$, we rely on an exact representation of the stationary current by Uchiyama, Sasamoto, Wadati from \cite{USW:PASEPcurrent} as a certain contour integral.
 This formula uses that the invariant measure of the open ASEP can be studied via the matrix product ansatz, and a particular solution related to Askey--Wilson polynomials.
 We provide a sharp asymptotic analysis of this exact expression for the expected current using various identities of Gamma functions and $q$-calculus.
 In particular, we utilize recent fine asymptotic results on \mbox{$q$-Pochhammer} symbols by Corwin and Knizel from \cite{CK:StationaryKPZ}.

-In order to study the fluctuations of the current of the open ASEP, we introduce a framework to compare moderate deviations for the current of the open ASEP to moderate deviations of the current of the ASEP on the integers.
-Precise moderate deviations for the ASEP on the integers were recently established by Landon and Sosoe \cite{LS:Tails}.
-In order to compare the currents, we use the basic coupling between the open ASEP and the ASEP on the integers.
+In order to study the fluctuations of the current of the open ASEP, we introduce a framework to compare moderate deviations for the current of the open ASEP to moderate deviations of the current of the ASEP on $\Z$.
+Precise moderate deviations for the ASEP on $\Z$ were recently established by Landon and Sosoe \cite{LS:Tails}.
+In order to compare the currents, we use the basic coupling between the open ASEP and the ASEP on $\Z$.
 We establish moderate deviations for the speed of second class particles, which are inserted at sites $1$ and $N$, using different hierarchies of particles and the censoring inequality to study the motion among them.
-As the arguments on moderate deviations take most of the body of this article, we will provide a more detailed outline of the strategy of the proof in Section~\ref{sec:Strategy}.
+As the arguments on moderate deviations take most of the body of this article, and are of independent interest, we will provide a more detailed outline of the strategy of the proof in Section~\ref{sec:Strategy}.

-In order to control the exit time of second class particle, we provide an iterative scheme, using a generalization of the partially ordered multi-species exclusion process introduced by Gantert et al.\ in \cite{GNS:MixingOpen}.
-More precisely, by induction over $n$ with $2^{n} \leq \sqrt{N}$, after a time of order $N^{1+\kappa}2^{n}$, the law of the open ASEP is with probability at least \mbox{$1-\exp(\min(-2^{-n}\sqrt{N},N^{\expont}))$} for some constant $\expont>0$ stochastically dominated from above by a Bernoulli-$(\frac{1}{2}+\frac{1}{2^n})$ product measure, and from below by a Bernoulli-$(\frac{1}{2}-\frac{1}{2^n})$ product measure.
+In order to control the exit time of second class particles, we provide an iterative scheme, using a generalization of the partially ordered multi-species exclusion process introduced by Gantert et al.\ in \cite{GNS:MixingOpen}.
+More precisely, by iterating over $n$ with $2^{n} \leq \sqrt{N}$, after a time of order $N^{1+\kappa}2^{n}$, the law of the open ASEP is with probability at least \mbox{$1-\exp(\min(-2^{-n}\sqrt{N},N^{\expont})^{1/2})$} for some constant $\expont>0$ stochastically dominated from above by a Bernoulli-$(\frac{1}{2}+\frac{1}{2^n})$ product measure, and from below by a Bernoulli-$(\frac{1}{2}-\frac{1}{2^n})$ product measure.
 This ensures that after time of order $N^{3/2+\kappa}$ there are, with positive probability, at most order $\sqrt{N}$ many second class particles in the open ASEP.
-This allows us to apply the arguments of Gantert et al.\ from \cite{GNS:MixingOpen} to obtain an upper bound of order $N^{3/2+\kappa}$ on the mixing time of the open ASEP at the triple point.
+This allows us to then apply the arguments of Gantert et al.\ from \cite{GNS:MixingOpen} to obtain an upper bound of order $N^{3/2+\kappa}$ on the mixing time of the open ASEP at the triple point.